larashores/laraspipes/readme.md

 ![Demo Front](https://raw.githubusercontent.com/larashores/laraspipes/main/images/demo-front.png)

-This is my first mod so it has a few quirks (eg. it only works with vanilla chests).
+This is my first mod so it has a few quirks (e.g. there is no way to sever the connection between pipes).
 If you like it please let me know and I can consider new features!

 ## Supported Versions

-This mod runs on the following Minecraft versionsccccv.
+This mod runs on the following Minecraft versions.
 - [Forge 1.20.1](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.20.1.html)

 ## Summary

 This mod adds Item Extractors and Depositors to Minecraft.
 Item Pipes are used to connect Item Extractors and Item Depositors.
-When an Extractor is connected to a Depositor through Pipes, the Extractor will attempt to remove items from its attached chest (if any) and move them through the attached Depositor to its attached chest (if any).
+When an Extractor is connected to a Depositor through Pipes, the Extractor will attempt to remove items from its attached inventory (if any) and move them through the attached Depositor to its attached inventory (if any).

 Item Depositors can have "filters" configured.
 See the Item Depositor section for more details.
 If an Extractor is connected to a Depositor with filters, only items matching the filters will be transferred.

 Item Extractors can be connected to multiple Depositors.
 This can be used to create an item "sorter".
 A single Extractor can connect to multiple Depositors.
-Each Depositor can be configured with a type of items (eg. blocks, tools, plants).
+Each Depositor can be configured with a type of items (e.g. blocks, tools, plants).
-This way items can be dropped of in a single chest connected to an Item Extractor, and they will be automatically be distributed to their correct chest through each Item Depositor and its filters.
+This way items can be dropped of in a single inventory connected to an Item Extractor, and they will be automatically be distributed to the correct inventory through each Item Depositor and its filters.

-If an Item Extractor is connected to multiple Item Depositors, items will be routed to the closest Item Depositor first, and only the second if the first chest is full.
+If an Item Extractor is connected to multiple Item Depositors, items will be routed to the closest Item Depositor first, and only the second if the first inventory is full.
 The exception to this is Item Depositors without filters.
 Items will only be routed to Item Depositors without filters if there are no Item Depositors with filters that can accept the item.
-This can be used to create an "extra" chest, that accepts items only if there are no configured Item Depositors with a matching filter that can accept the item.
+This can be used to create an "extra" inventory, that accepts items only if there are no configured Item Depositors with a matching filter that can accept the item.

 ![Demo Top](https://raw.githubusercontent.com/larashores/laraspipes/main/images/demo-top.png)

 ## Item Extractor

-Item Extractors are used for removing items from chests.
-The large side of the extractor must face the chest to extract items from.
-If an extractor is placed next to a chest, it will auto-face the chest regardless of the player direction.
+Item Extractors are used for removing items from inventories.
+The large side of the extractor must face the inventory to extract items from.
+If an extractor is placed next to an inventory, it will auto-face the inventory regardless of the player direction.
 Item Pipes can be connected to the Extractor from any other direction.

 ![Item Extractor Left](https://raw.githubusercontent.com/larashores/laraspipes/main/images/item-extractor-left.png)
 ![Item Extractor Right](https://raw.githubusercontent.com/larashores/laraspipes/main/images/item-extractor-right.png)